Skip to main content

 Eric Engels

 Eric A. Engels, M.D., M.P.H., senior investigator and director of the Infections and Immunoepidemiology Branch (IIB) was recognized as a Fellow of the American Association for the Advancement of Science (AAAS), the world’s largest general scientific society and publisher of the Science family of journals.
-He is one of 505 scientists, engineers, and innovators who have been elected 2022 Fellows for their scientifically and socially distinguished achievements throughout their careers.
+He is one of 505 scientists, engineers, and innovators who have been elected to the 2022 class of Fellows for their scientifically and socially distinguished achievements throughout their careers.

 Dr. Engels joined DCEG in 1998 as a senior staff fellow, became an investigator in 2000, and was tenured in 2007.
 He was appointed Branch Director of IIB in 2017.
 He is an international expert on the epidemiology of cancer in immunosuppressed individuals and leads the HIV/AIDS Cancer Match (HACM) Study and the Transplant Cancer Match Study.